evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/stdtypes.rst

    >>> bytearray.fromhex('2Ef0 F1f2  ')
    bytearray(b'.\xf0\xf1\xf2')

-A reverse conversion function exists to transform a bytearray object into its hexadecimal representation.

-.. method:: bytearray.hex()

-   Return a string object containing two hexadecimal digits for each byte in the instance.

-   >>> bytearray(b'\xf0\xf1\xf2').hex()
-   'f0f1f2'

-   .. versionadded:: 3.5

 Since bytearray objects are sequences of integers (akin to a list), for a bytearray object *b*, ``b[0]`` will be an integer, while ``b[0:1]`` will be